How Do You Get Rid of Pepper Spray? Expert Tips

 Disclaimer

-This content is for informational purposes only and does not substitute professional medical advice.
-If symptoms persist or worsen, consult a healthcare provider immediately.
+This content is for informational purposes only and does not replace professional medical advice.
+If symptoms persist or worsen after pepper spray exposure, seek medical attention immediately.

 FAQs

-- How long does it take to get rid of pepper spray effects?
+Q3: How long does it take to fully recover from pepper spray?